decidim/decidim/decidim-system/README.md

 ## Usage

-`decidim-system` is already included in the `decidim` gem, but you can also included in its own:
+`decidim-system` is already included in the `decidim` gem, but you can also include it separately:

 Add this line to your application's Gemfile: